AmbientRun/Ambient/crates/network/protocol.md

 _user_id_ already exists in the world, the previous player will be despawned and sent a server initiated `Disconnect` whereafter the old connection is closed.

+## Streams

+The _client_ and _server_ have the capability to initiate unidirectional and bidirectional streams.

+Each stream is prefixed with an `u32` describing the stream _type_ and in extent, handler delegate which can read the rest of the stream, and write if the stream is bidirectional.

+If no handler is registered the stream _should_ be closed.
+The connection should **not** be closed.

+Multiple streams and handlers _may_ exist at the same time for both the same and different stream types.
+Handler _may_ employ external synchronization to ensure the logic is not subject to async _race-conditions_.

+## Datagrams

+Datagrams can be sent by both the client and server.

+Each datagram is prefixed with an `u32` describing the datagram _type_ and handler which receives the rest of the datagram.

+If no handler is registered the datagram _should_ be ignored.
+The connection should **not** be closed.

 ## Authentication (TODO)

 Method to ensure that the `user_id` is authentic and can not be spoofed by